R\'enyi entropies for one-dimensional quantum systems with mixed boundary conditions: The critical Ising model

 The Hamiltonian of the Ising quantum chain with open BC, describing $M$ spins with generic BC at the boundary, is given by:

-where $s^{x,y,z}_j$ denote Pauli spin operators acting non-trivially at site $j$, and as identity at all the other sites.
+where $s^{x,y,z}_j$ denote Pauli spin operators acting on site $j$.
 We denote the lattice spacing by $a$, so that the length of the chain is $L=Ma$.
-The parameters $h_\alpha,h_\beta$ denote external fields (in the $z$ direction) acting at the boundary sites $j=1$ and $j=M$.
-The ground state of this Hamiltonian is then found by \textit{exact diagonalization} (ED) for system sizes $M\leq 26$, and from it, the R\'enyi entropies are extracted.
+The parameters $h_\alpha,h_\beta$ denote external magnetic fields (in the $z$ direction) acting at the boundary sites $j=1$ and $j=M$.
+The ground state of this Hamiltonian is then found by \textit{exact diagonalization} (ED) for system sizes $M\leq 26$ sites, and from it, the R\'enyi entropies are evaluated.